 Remember that just because it's easy to copy video this way, it doesn't mean it's ethical to do so.
 Please respect video makers' copyright.

-How to record on iOS 10 or earlier
+How to record in iOS 10 or earlier

-You can use QuickTime on your Mac to record the screen on your iPhone or iPad if you haven't updated to iOS 11.
+You can use QuickTime on your Mac to record the screen on your iPhone or iPad if you haven't updated to iOS 11 or 12.
 Here's how.

 Open QuickTime on your Mac (read more about using QuickTime to record video on your Mac).
 Right-click on the QuickTime icon in the dock, or use the menu to choose New Movie Recording.